 Planning your hair restoration begins with a consultation.
 Forhair clinicians excel at analyzing your specific goals and candidacy for procedures.
 Further, a shared space for discussing your options is often unnecessary.
 Digital consultations in 720p offer enough visual detail.
 Specialists can analyze your hairline and give an accurate estimate of necessary transplants.

 Patients must make some pre-op preparations.
 This prep starts two weeks before the procedure.
 Most pertain to facilitating recuperation.
-CIT® requires far less post-op recovery time that FUT or other hair transplant methods.
-Following pre-op instructions, though, helps ensure that recovery is fast and hassle free.
+CIT® requires far less post-op recovery time than FUT or other hair transplant methods.
+Following pre-op instructions, though, helps ensure that recovery is fast and hassle-free.

 - Two weeks before: If possible, stop taking beta-blockers and blood thinners.
 Ditto for supplements like vitamin E, ginkgo, supplemental ginger, and ginseng.
 This is also when patients should begin avoiding tobacco.